 Your chances of succeeding in your IGA solution deployment and achieving these benefits are a whole lot greater if you establish a cohesive IGA roadmap consisting of clear objectives, stakeholder buy-in, and defined business processes.

 Nixu’s IGA Roadmap project contains the assessment of the current IGA environment (governance model, tools, and processes) and gathering of IGA requirements.
 It then delivers a target state architecture and a phased plan to get you on your journey towards it.

 Honesty and transparency are essential

 Nixu’s over 80-person Identity and Access Management unit has the needed expertise, including several certifications, in many IGA technologies.
-As an independent 360° cybersecurity partner Nixu is a “trusted advisor” for customers and committed to be brutally honest and transparent with analysis, conclusions, and recommendations.
+As an independent 360° cybersecurity partner, Nixu is a “trusted advisor” for customers and committed to being brutally honest and transparent with analysis, conclusions, and recommendations.

 - IGA must bring the business benefits that justify the investment